 How We're Measuring Progress

-In 2015, there was no standard methodology to measure how technology solutions can help reduce GHG emissions.
-We worked with the Carbon Trust and BSR, two expert non-government organizations, to build a 10x Methodology for measuring progress toward our 10x goal.
+In 2015, there was no standard to measure how technology solutions can help reduce GHG emissions.
+We worked with the Carbon Trust and BSR to build a 10x Methodology for measuring progress toward our 10x goal.

 Progress to 2025: 10x Goal Update

-We measure our impact by examining how AT&T technology solutions can enable lower GHG emissions in eight impact areas and compare them to our scope 1 and 2 emissions.
 At the end of 2018, we estimated that our technology solutions enabled GHG reductions of 17.1 million metric tons of CO2e, which is equivalent to over 1.9 billion gallons of gasoline.
-In 2018, our carbon footprint was 7.7 million metric tons of CO2e, putting our current 10x factor at approximately 2.2x.
+In 2018, our current 10x factor is approximately 2.2x.